starkinfra/sdk-python/README.md

 ### Get a PixStatement

 Statements are only available for direct participants.
-To get a pix statement by its id:
+To get a Pix statement by its id:

 ```python
 import starkinfra